 It is possible to buy hormone preparations for trans women via the Internet.
 We do not recommend that.
 Self-medication increases the risk of health damage, side effects and other unwanted effects.
 In addition, the quality of products sold through the Internet is not guaranteed.

-People respond differently to MtF hormones In some people, the effects are more pronounced or may present quicker than in others.
+People respond differently to hormone treatment.
+In some people, the effects are more pronounced or may present quicker than in others.
 This is normal.

-MtF hormones ensure that you feminize sooner.
+Treatment with hormones ensures that you feminize sooner.
 However, there are cases where hormones have little or no effect.

 In the first year there are quarterly controls by the endocrinologist; in the second year of hormone treatment, semi-annually.
 After gender-adjusting operations, follow-ups are often done annually.